Australian Guineas Preview, Tips, Runners & Trends

 • Savabeel (0 Wins from 6 runners)

 Looking at the winning odds over the last 10 renewals, the biggest-priced winner was Lunar Fox in 2021, winning for Paul Preusker at odds of 300/1 under the guidance of Michael Dee.
-Looking at the runners at the head of the market over the last 10 renewals, there have been 3 winning favourites in the race.
-Remember to use the best racing tipsters along with the information on this page to find a bet on the 2026 Australian Guineas.
+Looking at the runners at the head of the market over the last 10 renewals, there have been 4 winning favourites in the race.
+Whilst we wait for the 2027 Australian Guineas, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
 All figures and trends above, such as the horse's previous runs, are based on the information that is available on the Racing Post.

 Route to the Australian Guineas